ParkinsonLab/MetaPro_tutorial/README.md

 ### Step 3.
 Remove vector contamination

-To identify and filter reads from sources of vector, adapter, linker, and primer contamination we the Burrows Wheeler aligner (BWA) and the BLAST-like alignment tool (BLAT) to search against a database of cow sequences.
+To identify and filter reads from sources of vector, adapter, linker, and primer contamination we use the Burrows Wheeler aligner (BWA) and the BLAST-like alignment tool (BLAT) to search against a database of cow sequences.
 As a reference database for identifying contaminating vector and adapter sequences we rely on the UniVec\_Core dataset which is a fasta file of known vectors and common sequencing adapters, linkers, and PCR Primers derived from the NCBI Univec Database.

 Now we call MetaPro to perform the vector filtering
 ```